yelwin3098/argon_node_dash/README.md

 REDIS_PASSWORD=
 ```

-## Migrations and seeds

-1. For database tables structure, in the project root run: `npm run knex migrate:latest` or `yarn knex migrate:latest` if you are using `yarn` as the default package manager
-2. To create a default user, run: `npm run knex seed:run` or `yarn knex seed:run` if you are using `yarn` as the default package manager

 ## Run the application

 1. For starting the application, the following script (defined in `package.json` under `scripts`) must be called:
     - via **npm**: `npm run start` or `npm run dev` for starting the development environment, which has livereload enabled;
     - via **yarn**: `yarn start` or `yarn dev` for starting the development environment, which has livereload enabled;

-## Usage

-Register a user or login using **admin@argon.com**:**secret** and start testing the preset (make sure to run the migrations and seeds for these credentials to be available).

-Besides the dashboard and the auth pages this preset also has an edit profile page.
-**NOTE**: _Keep in mind that all available features can be viewed once you login using the credentials provided above or by registering your own user._

 ## Features